Shadow Priest PvP Rotation and Playstyle (Dragonflight 10.2)

 Playstyle for Shadow Priests

-The main role for a Shadow Priest is complex.
+The main role of a Shadow Priest is complex.
 A large majority of the time, you will just try to stay alive.
 You will be the focus for many teams.
-Make sure your partners can help peel for you, so you can get away and cast.
+Make sure your partners can help peel for you so you can get away and cast.
 Not only that, but you will also have to help your teammates survive if they are being focused.
 There are two main things you will focus on as a Shadow Priest in Arena.

 The first is keeping you and your team alive.
 This is a weird role to have